fieldtrip/website/tutorial/sourcemodel.md

 ---
 title: Creating a sourcemodel for source-reconstruction of MEG or EEG data
-tags: [tutorial, source, meg, sourcemodel, mri, plot, MEG-language]
+tags: [tutorial, source, meg, sourcemodel, mri, plot, meg-language]
 ---

 # Creating a sourcemodel for source-reconstruction of MEG or EEG data